ifmeorg/ifme/README.md

 Committing Work
 ----------------

-Make a fork of the repository, create a new branch for every feature you are working on!
+Make a fork of the repository, create a new branch for every feature you are working on! **Always make pull requests!**

+If you've been added as a collaborator to the repository, please do not push unless the commit you are making is _trivial_ i.e. doesn't require a code review.
+If you're unsure about this, please ask!

+### Contributor Blurb

-**In the spirit of open communication and community, we highly recommend that new contributors write a blurb on themselves, what mental health means to them, and why they are part of if me.**
+In the spirit of open communication and community, we highly recommend that new contributors write a blurb on themselves, what mental health means to them, and why they are part of if me

 This also helps people to familiarize themselves with the code base!
 The live contributors page can be found [here](http://www.if-me.org/contributors).
 Contributor images must be at least 800x800 px and be in .jpg or .png format.
 Please save the image as `assets/contributors/firstname_lastname.png`!

-Find the source code for that page and submit a pull request with your story!

 Tracking Issues
 ----------------

 Please post any bugs, questions, or ideas on our [issues page](https://github.com/julianguyen/ifme/issues).

 If you prefer not to post publicly, you can post [here](http://goo.gl/forms/8EqoJDDiXY).

+### Labelling Issues
+If you create an issue, please tag it with the appropriate label.
+We use `enchancement` for feature work and `bug` for bugs.
+If you created an issue and are not working on it, please tag it as `help wanted`.
+If you are working on an issue, please assign it to yourself.
+If you are unable to do so, please let us know and we will add you as a collaborator.

 For bugs, please list the reproduction steps and specify if the bug was prodcued locally or on production.
+Please also mention what OS and browser you are using.

 License
 -------